Dr Wei Yang

 She has published in leading management journals including International Business Review and Journal of Business Research.
 Her co-authored paper on competitive dynamics has won a Best Paper Prize at the Academy of Management Meeting (BPS division).

-Wei is part of the Strategy and Decision Making research cluster.
+Wei is part of the Strategy and Technology Management research cluster.

 Areas of expertise: